jackkowalik/sanctions-etl/README.md

 | France DG Tresor National Freezing List | fr_tresor | JSON |
 | US SAM.gov Procurement Exclusions | us_sam_exclusions | CSV |

-The CSL is a single download that fans out into 11 sub-list source IDs: us_bis_entity, us_bis_denied, us_bis_unverified, us_bis_meu, us_cmic,
-us_itar_debarred, us_isn_nonprolif, us_ofac_ssi, us_ofac_mbs, us_ofac_plc,
+The US Consolidated Screening List is a single download that fans out into 11 sub-list source IDs: us_bis_entity, us_bis_denied, us_bis_unverified, us_bis_meu, us_cmic, us_itar_debarred, us_isn_nonprolif, us_ofac_ssi, us_ofac_mbs, us_ofac_plc,
 and us_ofac_capta.
-SDN entries are excluded from the CSL parse since they are already ingested from the richer OFAC advanced XML.
+SDN entries are excluded from the CSL parse because they are already ingested from the richer OFAC advanced XML.

 SAM.gov is the one source requiring a key.
-A free one from your sam.gov account, set as SAM_API_KEY in `.env`.
-Left unset, that source is skipped with a log line and everything else syncs just fine.
+Left unset, SAM.gov is skipped with a log line and everything else syncs just fine.

 ## How it works